Pencil drawing of a basket of onions and garlic.

 In decorative arts, the rhythm of regular repetition of elements is often applied.
 However, the rhythm can also be irregular if the elements go through a change as they follow one another.

-If identical elements are repeated, the rhythm becomes uniform, and monotonous.
+If identical elements are repeated, the rhythm becomes uniform and monotonous.
 The rhythm will be dramatic or dynamic when repeating elements with different characteristics.

 Rhythm can appear in several different ways in a work of art, and there can be several rhythms within the same composition.
 Rhythm can refer to the repetition of the shape, color, or size of the elements that make up a composition.